Our 2012 Endorsements

-In each election year, the Progressive Democrats for Delaware (“PDD”) endorses candidates that we feel will strongly fight for and preserve progressive policies in Delaware and across the nation.
-We seek to strengthen the Democratic Party in Delaware so that it, and we, fight for equal rights for all in all things, single payer universal healthcare, worker’s rights (including the right to unionize and participate in collective bargaining with their employers, whether they be public or private), fair and progressive taxation (including making sure wealthy citizens and corporations start paying their fair share in taxes), open government and the preservation and strengthening of the social safety net (most importantly Social Security, Medicare and Medicaid).
-Indeed, we seek candidates that will oppose austerity, for the poor and middle class should not have to pay for the mistakes of the rich and powerful.
+The Progressive Democrats for Delaware (“PDD”) is a grassroots organization that was founded in 2004 by local progressive and liberal Democrats and like minded unaffiliated voters, seeking both the advancement and preservation of progressive policies in Delaware and across the nation.
+We seek to strengthen the Democratic Party so that it, and we, fight for the most basic progressive principles, such as equal rights for all in all things, single payer universal healthcare, opposing austerity (for the poor and middle class should not have to pay for the mistakes of the rich and powerful), worker’s rights (including the right to unionize and participate in collective bargaining with their employers, whether they be public or private), fair and progressive taxation (including making sure wealthy citizens and corporations start paying their fair share in taxes), open government and the preservation and strengthening of the social safety net (most importantly Social Security, Medicare and Medicaid).

 To even be considered for our endorsement, candidates had to fully complete the questionnaire as instructed and return it by the deadline.
 Some candidates did not complete portions of the survey that they felt were either inapplicable or irrelevant to the office they were seeking.
 Unfortunately, without a fully completed survey, we are unable to evaluate the candidate’s positions and thus could not endorse them as a progressive.
 In reviewing each candidates’ response to the endorsement survey this year, it did not matter if they had been endorsed by the PDD in prior elections.
 Indeed, we evaluate incumbent candidates more extensively to see if their actions and statements in office continued to advance and defend progressive principles.